Datura-ai/cortex.t/README.md

 btcli s register --netuid 18 --wallet.name [wallet_name] --wallet.hotkey [wallet.hotkey]
 ```

-We recommend using [direnv](https://direnv.net).
-After installing it, copy `envrc.example` to `.envrc` and substitute
+After installing it, copy `env.example` to `.env` and substitute
 all env vars with values appropriate for your accounts.
-After making changes to `.envrc` run `direnv allow` and start a
-new terminal tab.

 ## Mining